MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Anchors

-The GCSV Connector does not support the use of complex anchors nor anchor attribute configurations that differ from their corresponding CSV file’s anchor ID fields.
+The GCSV Connector doesn't support the use of complex anchors nor anchor attribute configurations that differ from their corresponding CSV file’s anchor ID fields.

 To change anchor designations displayed on this page, return to Schema 2 (Anchor Configurations).